workantile/workantile.github.io/handbook.md

 ### Bus system

 Workantile provides go!pass's to all current members.
-The go!pass grants unlimited rides on Ann Arbor Transprotation Authority busses.
+The go!pass grants unlimited rides on Ann Arbor Area Transportation Authority busses.
 All costs for the go!pass are covered by your Workantile dues.
 If you'd like one, please see a maintainer.
 You can [read more about the go!pass on getdowntown.org's site](http://www.getdowntown.org/gopass).
-The [AATA website](http://theride.org) has details on bus routes, schedules, and the location of park-and-ride lots.
+The [AAATA website](http://theride.org) has details on bus routes, schedules, and the location of park-and-ride lots.